Conjugacy classes of derangements in finite groups of Lie type: Diagonally almost simple groups

 \begin{theorem} Let $G$ be as in \eqref{eq:almost-quasisimple}, with $n$ large enough, and let $M$ be a maximal subgroup of $G$ of class $\ca C_1$.
 Then $\derangss(G, M) \geq \eps_1$ for an absolute constant $\eps_1 >0$. \end{theorem}

 \begin{proof} In this proof, we will say that ``a conjugacy class $C$ fixes a $k$-space'' if and only if some (and therefore every) element of $C$ fixes a $k$-space.

 \textbf{Case 1:} $\SL_n(q) \leq G \leq \GL_n(q)$.
 Then $M$ is the stabilizer of a $k$-space with $1\leq k \leq n-1$.
 A semisimple class $C$ fixes a $k$-space if and only if $\Phi(C)$ has a divisor of degree $k$, and equivalently if and only if $\Phi(C)$ has a divisor of degree $n-k$.
-Therefore the statement follows from Propositions \ref{prop:mult-problem}(1) and \ref{prop:bounded_degree}(1).
+Therefore the statement follows from Propositions \ref{prop:mult-problem}(1) (when $k$ is large) and \ref{prop:bounded_degree}(1) (when $k$ is bounded).

 \textbf{Case 2:} $\SU_n(q) \leq G \leq \GU_n(q)$.
 Then $M$ is the stabilizer of a nondegenerate $k$-space for $1\leq k < n/2$, or the stabilizer of a totally singular $k$-space for $1\leq k \leq n/2$.
 If a semisimple element of $G$ fixes a totally singular $k$-space, then it fixes a nondegenerate $2k$-space, and equivalently a nondegenerate $(n-2k)$-space; therefore we may assume that either $M$ is the stabilizer of a nondegenerate $k$-space for $1\leq k \le n/2$, or $n$ is even and $M$ is the stabilizer of a totally singular $n/2$-space.